flaming8/CrocNTell/README.md

 📚 **Educational Content – Learn and Stay Safe**

 Knowledge is power, and we provide all the resources you need to stay safe.
-Croc N Tell includes educational content like safety tips, fascinating crocodile facts, and interactive quizzes to test your knowledge.
+CrocNTell includes educational content like safety tips, fascinating crocodile facts, and interactive quizzes to test your knowledge.
 By learning more about these apex predators, you can better protect yourself and your community.
 Plus, taking the quiz can help improve your reporting accuracy, making your contributions more valuable.

 🚨 **Real-Time Alerts**